 You don't need to do your 30 minutes all at once.
 Three 10-minute walks spread through the day deliver very similar benefits — and are often easier to fit into a busy schedule.

-- Good cushioning for extended walking on hard surfaces
+- Supportive cushioning for hard surfaces

 - Lace-up closure gives a customizable, secure fit